fongandrew/hydeout/membership.md

 ---
 layout: page
-title: Membership
+title: Become a member
-sidebar_link: true
+sidebar_link: false
 ---

 ![Faunal_bone](/assets/images/banners/faunal_bone.png)

-# Benefits of membership
+## Benefits of membership

 ISBA sponsors a wide range of initiatives to support biomolecular archaeology, including a biennial ISBA meeting, student poster and presentation prizes, article awards, and workshop micro-grants.
 ISBA membership helps to fund these initiatives and to support the maintenance of our website, listserv, and social media accounts.